mostafaDevadam/egybell-task/README.md

   response: statusCode is number, data:[list of users], message is string <br>
 description: If current user role is admin then can get the response with data. <br>

+EndPoint: "/users/id" <br>
+  Method: PATCH <br>
+  Params: id is mandatory <br>
+  Token is mandatory in headers <br>
+  body: <br>
+  - role is mandatory <br>
+  response: statusCode is number, data: updated-user, message is string <br>
+  description: Admin can update role of user

+EndPoint: "/users/id" <br>
+  Method: DELETE <br>
+  Params: id is mandatory <br>
+  Token is mandatory in headers <br>
+  response: statusCode is number, data: deleted-user, message is string. <br>
+  description: Admin can delete user or user to delete their own profile. <br>

 EndPoint: "/logs" <br>
   Method: GET <br>